What’s The Best Way To Promote My Self-Published Book?

 I am not exactly sure why a .com address works better than .net or country codes such as .co.uk, .fr or .ca, for example.

 While I’m not an SEO expert, I have the feeling that country code domains may be geo-targeted by search engines.
-So it restricts indexing.
+So, it restricts indexing.

 All I know for sure is that after having changed three of my sites to a .com domain, the resulting increase in traffic for each site has been remarkable.

+I can only presume from experience that Google and Bing give preference to .com addresses.
 After changing my Just Publishing Advice address to .com, my daily traffic is now more than ten times what it was before I changed, and it continues to grow organically every day.

 On the same thought, free blogs and websites such as Google’s Blogger, WordPress (free), Weebly, and Wix gain very little organic traffic.

+So they are far less beneficial for promotion.
 But they are free, and if you can’t afford a hosted website, they are definitely better than nothing to attract potential readers.

+If you have a website or blog, always remember to link it to your social media accounts.
 You should also add it to your email signature.
 You can also use your blog to help build your mailing list.

 Even if you don’t have a blog, you can still attract attention by guest posting on other blogs as part of your book marketing strategy.